opentomb/OpenTomb/README.md

 You may use CPU-specific optimization flags (-march=prescott, -march=i486, -march=core2),
 as well as general optimization flags (-O1 and -O2), but DON'T USE -O3 flag, as Bullet tends to crash with this optimization level (GCC 5.1+ may compile it without errors).

+### Running and Configuration ###
+To run OpenTomb, simply run the executable generated by the build.
+By default, no command line options are needed.
+Access the console by pressing `.
+This allows you to enter commands to select levels, change settings, and more.
+Enter 'help' to get a list of commands.
+Enter 'exit' to quit the engine.

+Currently, all settings in OpenTomb are managed through config.lua and autoexec.lua.
+Config.lua contains persistent engine and game settings, while autoexec.lua contains any commands which should be executed on engine start-up.

+Config.lua is divided into different sections: screen, audio, render, controls, console and system.
+In each of these sections, you can change numerous parameters, the names of which are usually fairly intuitive.

+Autoexec.lua is a simple list of commands which are ran at startup.
+Modifying existing commands may cause the engine to function incorrectly.

+To select a level, enter 'setgamef(game, level) into either autoexec.lua or in the console, where game is 1-5.
+Mansion levels are generally 0, and games which do not have a mansion begin from level 1.
+For example, to load level 2 of TR3, you would enter setgamef(3, 2).

 ### Licensing ###
 OpenTomb is an open-source engine distributed under LGPLv3 license, which means that ANY part of